What is a topical map?

 Edge types

 Edges are the relationships between nodes.
-Every edge carries metadata that drives the internal linking plan.
+Every edge carries metadata that drives the internal linking plan in topical mode and semantic relationships in concept mode.

-Every edge also carries: recommended anchor text, alternate anchor phrases, placement hint (body / hub section / FAQ block), weight (0–1), and required vs optional status.
+Every topical edge also carries: recommended anchor text, alternate anchor phrases, placement hint, weight (0–1), and required vs optional status.
+Concept edges carry a relationship label and relationship type rendered visually on the connecting line.

 1 Normalize the seed